-In line with the rise of nuclear energy, uranium has become a pivotal commodity.
+In line with the rise of nuclear energy since the 1950's, uranium has become a pivotal commodity.
 This is especially true for countries that are highly dependent on nuclear energy to fulfill their domestic energy needs.
-Global uranium production stood at some 62 thousand metric tons in 2016.
-With a production of approximately 24.6 thousand metric tons, Kazakhstan is the largest single producer of uranium in the world.
-Other top producers include Canada, Australia, and Niger.
+Global uranium production stood at some 54,752 metric tons in 2019.
+With a production of approximately 22,808 metric tons, Kazakhstan is the largest single producer of uranium in the world.
+Other top uranium producers include Canada, Australia, and Namibia.

-The world’s largest uranium mine is McArthur River in Canada.
-Some 6,945 metric tons of uranium were generated there in 2016.
-The second-largest mine is Cigar Lake, also in Canada, with nearly 6,700 metric tons of uranium produced in 2016.
-Approximately 48 percent of the uranium worldwide is produced by the mining method of in-situ leaching.
+The world’s largest uranium producing mine is Cigar Lake in Canada.
+Some 6,924 metric tons of uranium were generated there in 2019.
+The second-largest mine is Husab in Namibia with 3,400 metric tons of uranium produced in 2019.
+Approximately 57 percent of the uranium worldwide is produced by the mining method of in-situ leaching.

-Kazakh state-owned KazAtomProm is the world’s leading uranium company, having produced about 13,000 metric tons in 2016.
-Canadian Cameco and French Areva follow closely behind.
-In the same year, only nine companies made up more than 80 percent of the total global mine production of uranium.
+Kazakh state-owned KazAtomProm is the world’s leading uranium company, having produced about 12,229 metric tons in 2019 (or 13,291 metric tons when the company's fifty percent stake of Energy Asia's production is included).
+French Orano and Canadian Cameco follow in second and third place, respectively.
+In the same year, only 14 companies accounted for 94 percent of the total global mine production of uranium.

 The leading consumers of uranium worldwide are the countries with the highest share of nuclear energy: the United States, France, and China.
-The U.S. used nearly 19 thousand metric tons of uranium in 2015.
-That was twice as much as France, which ranked second.
+The U.S. used nearly 19,200 metric tons of uranium in 2018.
+That was more than twice as much as France, which ranked second.
 Although there are global tendencies towards alternative energies, projections for nuclear energy consumption show a distinct increase until 2035.
-That means that uranium will continue to be an important commodity for decades to come.
+This means that uranium will continue to be an important commodity for decades to come.

 This text provides general information.
 Statista assumes no